 Welcome to Thailand!
 You’ve reached the northeast region and home to the Rustic Pathways Ricefields Base House.

 Welcome to the Ricefields Service Base!
 Located in the heart of a rural farming village in northeast Thailand, the Ricefields Base is a modern oasis amidst traditional Thai life.
 Surrounded by expansive rice fields with the village temple only steps outside of our gates, students have the opportunity to witness life the way it has been for generations.
 Because of our long-standing relationship with our host family, the Sanboons, and the local community, we are able to offer our guests a truly immersive experience!
 You will feel a strong sense of community here and become a part of our very special family that began in 1999.
 Home to some of our most popular programs, including Introduction to Community Service and Community Health and Wilderness First Aid, it provides a comfortable setting to ease visitors into international travel.
-Our programs here offer nine community service initiatives that serve as the perfect introduction to Thai life, customs, and language.
+Our programs here offer seven community service initiatives that serve as the perfect introduction to Thai life, customs, and language.
 Each project aims to tackle a need or issue in the village and surrounding communities.
 Many students choose to start their adventure at the Ricefields Base before connecting to other programs in Southeast Asia.

 For students staying two or more weeks, we offer four popular weekend side trips.
 These excursions allow students the chance to explore nearby places of interest and delve into the culture.